Truck accidents in Brooklyn often happen because of negligence, equipment problems, or unsafe conditions. Common causes include:

 Navigating New York's No-Fault Insurance System

-New York operates under a no-fault insurance system, which affects how truck accident claims are handled:
+New York operates under a no-fault insurance system, which affects how truck accident claims are handled.
+What this means:

 - All drivers must carry Personal Injury Protection (PIP) coverage